Alex Killorn Game Preview: Ducks vs. Avalanche

 Killorn Season Stats Insights

-- Killorn has a goal in one of his 13 games playedthis year, but has yet to post a multi-goal effort.
+- Killorn has twice scored a goal in a game this season in 14 games played, but has yet to post a multi-goal contest.

-- Killorn has a point in four of 13 games played this year, with multiple points in one of them.
+- Killorn has a point in five of 14 games this year, with multiple points in two of them.

-- Killorn has posted an assist in a game three times this season in 13 games played, including multiple assists once.
+- In four of 14 games this year, Killorn has had an assist, including one match with at least two.

-- The implied probability that Killorn goes over his points prop total is 52.4%, based on the odds.
+- Killorn's odds on his point total prop carry an implied probability of 51.2% that he goes over.

-- There is an implied probability of 35.7% of Killorn going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Killorn going over his assist prop bet, based on the odds, is 34.5%.

 Sign up for Underdog fantasy today.